AarjavJain101/Beat-Detector/README.md

 * The python file titled "Bass_Detector_No_Video.py" will print that bass is detected in the terminal whenever the algorthim captures it
 * The python file titled "Bass_Detector_With_Video.py" will print that bass is detected in the terminal whenever the algorthim captures it AND will fill a folder titled "Frames_FFT" with the plot of the FFT zoomed into the bass region (you may need to play around with the y-range in the makePlotsWithThreshold function to actually see it).

-## Dependency
+## Dependencies
-Also, this program will then use ffmpeg (you will need to install this) to create a video out of both the frames in the folder and the audio data collected and stored as a .wav file in the "Videos" folder.
+* This program will use ffmpeg (you will need to install this) to create a video out of both the frames in the folder and the audio data collected and stored as a .wav file in the "Videos" folder.
+Note this is only for the 'with video' program
+* You will need to install pyaudio to use the the import.

 ## Parameters
 Parameters such as the recording time are adjustable at the top of both these progrmas (currently set to 20 seconds).